mitarnik04/MicroUnit/README.md

 ❤️ Be part of a growing movement to modernize PHP for the next generation

 Ready to lead the charge?
-We are currently working on publishing our github sponsors page.
-Since that page is currently not live, in the meantime you can use below link to buy me a coffee.
+I am currently working on publishing my github sponsors page.
+Since that page is currently not live, in the meantime you can use below link if you wish to sponsor the project. **Any donation is very much appreciated**.
 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-orange?style=for-the-badge&logo=buy-me-a-coffee&logoColor=white)](https://coff.ee/mitarnikolic)

 ---